Advisory Committee of Political Parties

 Steering Committee on Written Opinions, Guidelines and Interpretation Notes

-With the passing of Bill C-23, the Committee also advises the CEO in the development of opinions, guidelines and interpretation notes to political entities on the application of the Act.
+Since the passage of the Fair Elections Act, the Committee also advises the CEO in the development of opinions, guidelines and interpretation (OGI) notes to political entities on the application of the Act.

-A Steering Committee was established to help registered parties participate in the development process.
-Chaired by the Deputy Chief Electoral Officer, Regulatory Affairs, it includes one representative from each party and meets at least once a year, usually during the annual general meeting of the Advisory Committee of Political Parties.
+The OGI Steering Committee was established to help registered parties participate in the development process.
+This committee includes one representative from each party and meets at least once a year, usually during the annual general meeting of the Advisory Committee of Political Parties.